publicViewToken/ideagogo/README.md

 moderators will need to decide on the proposed idea.

-the funders will need a way to be rewared after the project is successful or give dividends to funders.
+the funders will need a way to be rewarded after the project is successful or give dividends to funders.